Engineering-Research-and-Development/fiware-true-connector/docs/broker.md

 ```
 configured in .env file.

-In order to set different values for connector, based on connector role (Data Consumer/Data Provider), follwoing file and properties needs to be modified:
+In order to set different values for Self Description document, based on connector role (Data Consumer/Data Provider), following file and properties needs to be modified:

 ```
 ecc_resources_consumer/application-docker.properties